Pearls of Passion: Background and recording

-Roxette are a Swedish duo consisting of Marie Fredriksson and Per Gessle, who were both established artists in their home country prior to the duo forming.
+Roxette is a Swedish duo consisting of Marie Fredriksson and Per Gessle, which comprised established artists in their home country prior to the duo forming.
 Gessle had experienced considerable commercial success with his previous band Gyllene Tider, releasing three number one albums in Sweden during the early '80s.
 When the band broke up in 1984, however, Gessle's solo albums failed to replicate that level of success: 1983's Per Gessle and 1985's Scener both failed commercially.
 The latter peaked at number 39 on Sverigetopplistan, and sold less than 20,000 copies—a substantial drop from 400,000 copies sold by Gyllene Tider's self-titled debut album five years earlier.
 Gessle later revealed his contract with EMI Sweden was close to being terminated after the commercial performance of Scener.

 Meanwhile, Fredriksson was also signed to EMI Sweden, and had released two commercially successful albums: 1984's Het vind and 1986's Den sjunde vågen, as well as several hit singles.
 On the advice of Rolf Nygren – the managing director of EMI Sweden – Gessle translated a song called "Svarta glas" ("Black Glass") into English.
 It was originally written for Pernilla Wahlgren.
 Nygren then suggested that Gessle record the song as a duet with Fredriksson.
 This became the duo's first single, "Neverending Love", which peaked at number three on the Swedish Singles Chart.
 The rest of the album was recorded sporadically throughout the summer of 1986.

 Dance Passion, a compilation EP containing seven remixed versions of tracks found on Pearls of Passion, was released in Sweden in 1987, and a further two songs from the album were re-recorded for inclusion on later Roxette albums: CD versions of 1991's Joyride contained a version of "Soul Deep", while Tourism, released the following year, contained an acoustic version of "So Far Away".